 Use your agent to get at least two mortgage lender recommendations.
 Your agent will have a rapport with many lenders and will offer the ones that get the job done on time, are available to consult and answer questions, and have a great track record.

 4. Shop for your home.

-Finding a great home that truly meets your needs becomes much easier once you lay the foundation and have a framework using the steps above.
+Finding a great home becomes much easier once you lay the foundation using the steps above.
 Many home shoppers just start at step 4 and fill in the other steps as an afterthought.
-A helter-skelter home search, finding a lender after the fact, not having done research on neighborhoods, and not understanding all the expenses involved in buying a home is a sure way to get a lesser result.
+Finding a lender after the fact, improper research, and not understanding all the expenses will cause problems.

 Helpful Resources For Planning And Budgeting

-- Dave Ramsey’s 5 Steps to buying a home that won’t bust your budget gives a step by step guide with examples on how to calculate a “pre-home purchase” budget alongside a “post-home purchase” budget in order to determine how much you can truly afford in a mortgage payment and taxes.
+- Dave Ramsey’s 5 Steps to buying a home that won’t bust your budget guides you on how to calculate a “pre” and “post” home purchase budget.
+Use this to determine how much you can truly afford in a mortgage payment and taxes.

 - The Michigan Property Tax Estimator.
 This tool helps you calculate the estimated property taxes or home at a given price.
 Provided by the Michigan Department of Treasury it is one of the most accurate at-home resources for calculating taxes.

 - Piper Partners Blog: How Much Does It Cost To Buy A House? – Consider All The Expenses.
 In this comprehensive guide to buying a house, we help identify and calculate some of the hidden costs of a real estate transaction such as loan origination fees, down payments, inspection fees, and closing costs.